Brownfields

 How do I nominate sites for use of grant funding?

-After a Site Nomination Form has been submitted by the property owner/representative, an eligibility determination request will be submitted to EPA on the owner’s behalf requesting approval for use of grant funding.
-If approved, the property owner will work with the environmental consultant (Stantec) to coordinate the environmental site assessment (ESA) and/or related activities.
-The owner will receive a report with findings and recommendations.
+After a Site Nomination Form has been submitted by the property owner/representative, GHCOG will review the nomination with the municipality in which the site is located to confirm the project has support from the City.
+Once approved by the City, GHCOG will submit an eligibility determination request to EPA on the owner’s behalf requesting approval for use of grant funding.
+If approved, the property owner will work with the environmental consultant (Montrose) to coordinate the environmental site assessment (ESA) and/or related activities requested.
+The owner will receive an electronic copy of the final report with findings and recommendations.

 2024 REQUEST FOR QUALIFICATIONS for U.S. EPA Brownfield Grant Implementation Assistance